CM-IV/crypto_rs/README.md

 *DO NOT FORGET YOUR PASSWORD, I AM NOT RESPONSIBLE IF YOU DO!!!*

 A simple terminal program for Linux that encrypts/decrypts files via password.
+The encrypted/decrypted files are written to the user's `Downloads` folder.

 File Operation Menu --> Encrypt file --> Enter file path --> Enter password --> Profit